sepulzera/Notes/ReadMe.md

 ## Overview

 Notes is a simple Text-App.
-It ships with a very simple and intuitive User-Interface.
+It ships with a very clean and intuitive User-Interface.
 With Notes, you can finally focus on your thoughts and daily tasks.

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.
 See LICENSE for full license text including copyright information.

 The installation is done in under a minute, it is ready to rock out of the box.
 No need to read heavy weighted manuals!
-And the best part: we take care of your privacy.
-No ads, no big data analysis, and no backdoors.
+And the best part: it takes care of your privacy.
+No ads, no big data analysis, no backdoors, no internet connections and no permissions needed at all.
 Your notes, your privacy.

 The main activity is the list, fully searchable of course.